svenedt/makerspace-multiagent/JOURNAL.md

 - Reviewed the 2024-06 Security & Code Audit Report and compared its recommendations to the current roadmap, checklist, and policies.
 - Determined there are no conflicts; audit recommendations are compatible and fill implementation gaps.
 - Updated ROADMAP.md and PHASE1_CHECKLIST.md to explicitly include audit-driven milestones and checklist items for production readiness.
 - Next steps: Track these items as required deliverables and reference them in all relevant design and implementation discussions.

+## 2024-06-11 00:00 UTC — AI Assistant
+- Updated WHITEPAPER.md to reflect the unified project vision, audit-driven milestones, and new security requirements for production readiness.
+- Added a 'Project Vision & North Star' section and a '2024-06 Security & Audit Update' box summarizing new requirements (runtime HITL, RBAC/ABAC, audit log separation, escalation, monitoring, automated testing, Docker/VM isolation).
+- Updated Security, Roadmap, and Conclusion sections to reference these requirements and cross-link to ROADMAP.md, SECURITY_POLICY.md, and the audit report.
+- This ensures all documentation is aligned and traceable to the latest audit and roadmap.